-Infrastructure as Code, or IaC, is a method of writing and deploying machine-readable definition files that generate service components, thereby supporting the delivery of business systems and IT-enabled processes.
+Infrastructure as Code (IaC) is a method of writing and deploying machine-readable definition files that generate service components, thereby supporting the delivery of business systems and IT-enabled processes.

-Infrastructure as Code can be applied to the entire IT landscape but it is especially critical for cloud computing, Infrastructure as a Services (IaaS), and DevOps.
-DevOps requires agile work processes and automated workflows which can only be achieved through the assurance of readily available IT Infrastructure – which is needed to run and test the developed code.
+In particularly, DevOps requires agile work processes and automated workflows which can only be achieved through the assurance of readily available IT Infrastructure, which is needed to run and test the developed code.
 This can only happen within an automated workflow.

 IaC for DevOps

 Within the context of software development, a fundamental constraint is the need for the environment where recently developed software code is tested to exactly mirror the live environment where such code will be deployed to.
 This is the only way of assuring that the new code will not collide with existing code definitions: by generating errors or conflicts that may compromise the entire system.

 - A System Administrator would setup up a physical server and install the operating system with all necessary service packs and tuning to mirror the status of the main operating live machine that supports the production environment.